Your Personality Isn't Broken, Your Climate Changed: The Mechanics of 10-Year Luck Pillars

 When people say they are going through a "bad luck" phase, what they are actually experiencing is a severe mismatch between their base nature and their current seasonal climate.

-Real-life Case Studies: The Desert Cactus in a Rainstorm
+Real-World Examples: The Desert Cactus in a Rainstorm

 Let's look at a common scenario I often see when analyzing charts.